Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times

-Although we have a lot of these non-physical solutions, one of the most important problems, which remained without an exact solution, is the physical field of two bodies.
+Exact solutions in General Relativity have played an important role to give a full description of some physical problems (e.g. Schwarzschild, kerr, Reissner-Nordstr\"{o}m).
+The meaning of an $``$\textit{Exact Solution}$"$ is that the metric is written in a coordinate system, in terms of the well-known analytical functions.
+Unfortunately there are few exact solutions, for real physical problems, that have been established, as mentioned by Kinnersky c.f. \cite{KSMH80} $``$\textit{Most of the known exact solutions describe situations which are frankly unphysical}$"$.\\ Although we have a lot of these non-physical solutions, one of the most important problems, which remained without an exact solution, is the physical field of two bodies.
 In general, for any physical problem we aim to construct a mathematical model; using some reasonable conditions; defined by a certain set of differential equations.
-Actually it is not easy to interpret the obtained solution in some physical theories such as General Relativity, because of its high non-linearity.
+Actually it is not easy to interpret the obtained solution, in some physical theories such as General Relativity, because of its high non-linearity.
 But even if we could not understand the qualitative features of an exact solution, we can compare it with approximate results, which will be very useful, to check the validity of this solution.\\